Andy Jankowiak: 2019

 Jankowiak began to compete in the Modified Tour in 2019, driving for Susanne Lewis Racing.
-He intended to make his debut at the Musket 250 at New Hampshire Motor Speedway, in the #41 Chevrolet, but he withdrew.
+He intended to make his debut at the Musket 250 at New Hampshire Motor Speedway, in the No. 41 Chevrolet, but he withdrew.

-He returned at the season-finale, the Sunoco World Series 150 at Thompson Speedway Motorsports Park, in the #55 Airport Collision Dodge.
-Jankowiak started 30th out of 40 cars and was collected in a major crash on lap 13, which started when Kyle Bensignore spun in turn three and blocked the track, causing him to finish 38th.
+Jankowiak returned at the season-finale, the Sunoco World Series 150 at Thompson Speedway Motorsports Park, in the No. 55 Airport Collision Dodge.
+Jankowiak started 30th out of 40 cars and was collected in a major crash on lap 13, which started when Kyle Bonsignore spun in turn three and blocked the track, causing him to finish 38th.

 2020

 For 2020, Jankowiak initially entered the Laurel Highlands 150 at Jennerstown Speedway Complex in the #59 BNP Machine Dodge for Steve Mendoza Racing, but withdrew.

 He then competed at the Thompson 150 at Thompson, driving the #59 Jankowiak Racing Chevrolet.
 Jankowiak qualified in 28th (last) place and finished 24th, due to handling issues after 116 of 154 laps.

 Jankowiak's third entry was the season-finale, the World Series of Speedway Racing 150 at Thompson, driving for Mendoza again, but in a Chevrolet.
 He started 17th, but finished 24th out of 27 cars, retiring due to handling issues after 75 of 150 laps.